Schinzel/web-blocks/src/main/kotlin/io/schinzel/web_app_engine/thoughts.md

     - Can IResponseHandle return path with the help of  IResponseHandlerDescriptor
       - I think so if we have access to endpointPackage
         - Make endpointPackage into to a public property
+- Break up ResponseHandlerMapping?
+  - One class that handles setting up the routes (if any)
+  - One class the handles requests and responses (if any)
 - Logging lacks:
   - Static resources
   - when a Page or Endpoint is not found